bringing contemporary music and arts to the widest possible audience

 Eye Music Trust and The Rothschild Foundation present

-The fourth annual Colourscape Festival at Waddesdon Manor
+The fifth annual Colourscape Festival at Waddesdon Manor

 Last year visitors to Waddesdon Manor were treated to a fabulous experience - a brand-new Colourscape was created especially for the Aviary Lawn in the Waddesdon grounds.
 This new site has been a great success for visitors.
 Colourscape is always very popular and attracts queues.
 The Aviary site has coffee and ice-cream stalls and the nearby Aviary - so at busy queuing times there are activities and refreshments nearby.

 We are presenting our magnificent new Colourscape specially created for Waddesdon - the 56-chamber Aviary Colourscape with a special Silver performance Dome

 This new Aviary Colourscape has some of the longest views ever created by the Colourscape artists and a long journey of intense colours leads to music and dance which can be found anywhere inside on the journey.